swayam01/MUSTani-Robot/README.md

 # Humaniod_SpeechFramework build in python

-Abstract:
+# Abstract:

-MUSTani detects words/patterns based on learned results MUSTani must be trained to get results
+MUSTani detects words/patterns based on learned results <br />
+MUSTani must be trained to get results <br />
-MUSTani works offline
+MUSTani works offline <br />
-MUSTani recognizes words/patterns in real time and requires a multi core processor architecture MUSTani is highly configurable for quick and dirty results as well as for more precise recognition MUSTani was tested and developed with Python 2.7 on a Raspberry Pi 2 MUSTani comes with a very simple plugin interface for further processing
+MUSTani recognizes words/patterns in real time and requires a multi core processor architecture <br />
+MUSTani is highly configurable for quick and dirty results as well as for more precise recognition <br />
+MUSTani was tested and developed with Python 2.7 on a Raspberry Pi 2 <br />
+MUSTani comes with a very simple plugin interface for further processing <br />

-dependencies required to install- pip install SpeechRecognition pip install py-audio 0.2.11 pip install pywapi --allow -external --allow -unverified pip install wikipedia pip install requests pip intall beautifulsoup4 pip install numpy pip install matplotlib pip install scipy
+# dependencies required to install- <br />
+pip install SpeechRecognition <br />
+pip install py-audio 0.2.11 <br />
+pip install pywapi --allow -external --allow -unverified <br />
+pip install wikipedia <br />
+pip install requests <br />
+pip intall beautifulsoup4 <br />
+pip install numpy <br />
+pip install matplotlib <br />
+pip install scipy <br />

-Key ingredient - From a high-level view, these are the four basic components that make up
+# Key ingredient - From a high-level view, these are the four basic components that make up

 main.py - This involves recording the user’s voice, capturing the words from the recording (cancelling any noise and fixing distortion in the process), and